GitData-GA/shot-marilyns-analysis/README.md

 - **Direct Download:**

-  Download the ZIP file from GitHub and unzip it:
+  Download the ZIP file using the following button and unzip it:

   [Download](https://github.com/GitData-GA/shot-marilyns-analysis/archive/refs/heads/main.zip)